-H1: Democracies are less likely than non-democracies to sanction one another
+H1: Democracies are less likely than non-democracies to sanction one another.

-H2: Democracies are more likely than non-democracies to issue economic sanctions
+H2: Democracies are more likely than non-democracies to issue economic sanctions.

-H3: Democracies are less likely than non-democracies to be the target of economic sanctions
+H3: Democracies are less likely than non-democracies to be the target of economic sanctions.

 Besides broader theoretical frameworks, scholars of economic peace have arrived at a number of puzzling empirical conclusions.
 To begin with, Hafner-Burton and Montgomery (2008) suggest that the findings of Cox and Drury (2006) and, indirectly, those of Lektzian and Souva (2003) are the result of limited data and methodological weaknesses.
-Hafner-Burton and Montgomery show that democracies indeed issue sanctions more often (public choice argument), but are not less likely to sanction one another (economic peace argument).
+Hafner-Burton and Montgomery show that democracies indeed issue sanctions more often (public choice argument), but are not less likely to sanction one another.
 They argue that, in the previous studies, it is the specific behaviour of the United States (US) that drives the presence of economic peace among democracies.
-They propose that the theoretical argument of public choice on economic sanctions holds, but that economic peace - whether driven by norms or structure - is only present because of the US.
-If Hafner-Burton and Montgomery are correct, democracies are more likely to issue economic sanctions and the US is the only democracy less likely to sanction other democracies:
+They propose that the theoretical argument of public choice on economic sanctions holds, but that economic peace

-7In fact, economic sanctions show a poor record with respect to addressing human rights issues (Peksen, 2009).
+&lt;sup>5In fact, economic sanctions show a poor record with respect to addressing human rights issues (Peksen, 2009).